Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Comparisons, Predictions and Discussions

-The normalized $t$-differential cross-sections of our model are compared with the $3$ SLAC data \& GlueX data, and with both JPACM \& SDPM, in Fig.\ref{tdiffplot}.
-To illustrate how our HSDP model improve JPACM, a re-fitted JPAC model (rJPAC)\footnote[2]{In rJPAC the trajectory and falloff parameters $\{\bar{\af}_{\mathbb{E}},\af'_{\mathbb{E}},b_{\mathbb{E}}\}$ of JPACM are relaxed and our exact functions $\Sigma_{i}$ are used, then the model is fitted with $d\si/dt$ data and SDMEs data combinedly.} is also included in the comparisons.
-It can be observed that the present model agrees with the data within their uncertainties superbly comparing to the other models in low $|t|$ region, especially in the GlueX case.
-In high $|t|$ region our model matches the data also better than them, the agreements of which are notably poor, and both JPACM \& rJAPC even suffers from unphysical singularities.
-The singularities in the JPACM are therefore owning to the $1/\sin[\pi\af_{\mathbb{U}/\mathbb{N}}(t)]$ factors in Eq.(4) of \cite{JPARC} from the historical Regge pole formalism adopted in JPAC model, and the dips of the SDPM in high $|t|$ of high energies stem from its odd $\{\af'_{\mathbb{E}},b_{\mathbb{E}}\}$ parameter combination.
-In contrast, our model has superior virtues in these aspects, and consequently its reduced chi-square is $\chi^{2}_{dt}/DoF=0.2719465$, while the SDPM, JPACM and rJPAC have larger reduced $\chi^{2}$: $3.6266, 2.26812$\footnote[3]{The last bin $-t=5GeV^{2}$ of $4.7GeC$ SLAC is removed in the calculation of the JPACM $\chi^{2}$ to avoid the singularity.} and $4.2657$.
+The normalized $t-$differential cross sections of our model are compared with the $3$ SLAC data \& GlueX data, and with both JPACM \& SDPM, in Fig.\ref{tdiffplot}.
+To illustrate how the HSDP model improve JPACM, a re-fitted JPAC model (rJPAC)\footnote[1]{In rJPAC the trajectory and falloff parameters $\{\bar{\alpha}_{\mathbb{E}},\alpha'_{\mathbb{E}},b_{\mathbb{E}}\}$ of JPACM are relaxed and our exact functions $\Sigma_{i}$ are used, then the model is fitted with $d\sigma/dt$ data and SDMEs data combinedly.} is also included in the comparisons.
+It can be observed that our model agrees with the data far better than the other models in low $|t|$ region, especially in the GlueX case.
+In high $|t|$ region the present model matches the data also better than them, the agreements of which are noticeably poor, and both JPACM \& rJAPC even suffer from unphysical singularities.
+The singularities in JPACM thus originate from the $1/\sin[\pi\alpha(t)]$ factors in Eq.(4) of \cite{JPARC}, adopted from the historical Regge pole formalism, and the dips of SDPM at high $|t|$ and high energies stem from its odd $\{\alpha'_{\mathbb{E}},b_{\mathbb{E}}\}$ parameter combination.
+In contrast, our model is superior in these aspects, and consequently its reduced chi-square is $\chi^{2}_{dt}/\text{dof}=0.27195$, while SDPM, JPACM and rJPAC have larger reduced $\chi^{2}$: $3.6266, 2.26812$\footnote[2]{The last bin $-t=5GeV^{2}$ of $4.7GeC$ SLAC is removed in the calculation of the JPACM $\chi^{2}$ to avoid the singularity.} and $4.2657$.
+Moreover, we can \emph{predict better} the recent $d\sigma/dt$ measurements at high $W=24,33,44GeV$\cite{HERAt} with $\chi^{2}_{dt,h1}/N=4.75$ and higher $W=65,94GeV$\cite{HERAt,ZEUSdt} with $\chi^{2}_{dt,h2}/N=2.36$, compared with $\{8.03,5.21\}$ of SDPM and $\{69.5,26.2\}$ of JPACM.\footnote[3]{The last bin $-t=0.52GeV^{2}$ data in Tab.12 of \cite{HERAt} are excluded in our $\chi^{2}_{dt,h*}/N$ computation of the absolute $d\sigma/dt$, considering its large bin size and the small quoted $t_{bc}$ value compared with its bin centre, resulted large $t$ uncertainty.}